-To understand the possibility of time traveling, first, we need to understand what is time?
+To understand time travel or the possibility of time traveling, first, you need to understand what is time?

 Time is the fourth dimension that constitutes our space.
 Time flows forward but we perceive time relative to our position and movement in the space.
 This makes time a “variable” entity and therefore something that can’t be called fundamental to our Universe.